What does it mean to be a barista?

 Pure Espresso

-This is the intense taste of coffee enjoyed by Europeans – which many Americans are still hesitant to try out.
+This is the intense taste of coffee Europeans enjoy – which many Americans are still hesitant to try.
 Pure espresso is served in small demitasse cups and consumed quickly after extraction in these kinds of servings:

-- Ristretto: The ‘short shot’ is the first three-fourth ounce of espresso from the extraction, which is regarded by many as the ideal espresso.
+• Ristretto: The ‘short shot’ is the first three-fourth ounce of espresso from the extraction, regarded by many as the ideal espresso.

-- Espresso Machiatto: In spite of how Starbucks has popularized ‘Machiatto’ as a brand name, it is a simple drink that doesn’t have any of the caramel/chocolate treatment, which is more suitable for an ice-cream parlor.
+• Espresso Machiatto: Despite how Starbucks has popularized ‘Machiatto’ as a brand name, it is a simple drink with no caramel/chocolate treatment, which is more suitable for an ice-cream parlor.
 It is a plain espresso shot layered with foamed milk.

-- Cappuccino: Yet another drink plagued by misconceptions.
-Named so because of the likeness it has to the color of the garb of Capuchin monks, it is a plain espresso shot combined with milk and doesn’t necessarily have the dry, frothy foam on it.
+• Cappuccino: Yet another drink plagued by misconceptions.
+Named so because of its likeness to the color of the garb of Capuchin monks, it is a plain espresso shot combined with milk and doesn’t necessarily have the dry, frothy foam on it.

-- Café Latte: This is a trendy coffee drink in America because of its mellow and sweet flavor.
-A shot of espresso which is mixed with six to eight ounces of steam milk and then topped with foam (at your discretion).
+• Café Latte: This is a trendy coffee drink in America because of its mellow and sweet flavor.
+A shot of espresso is mixed with six to eight ounces of steamed milk and then topped with foam (at your discretion).
 A Latte without the foam is called a Flat White.
-Since it is difficult to find a latte in the super-sized US, which is smaller than twelve ounces, a double espresso shot is frequently employed.
+A double espresso shot is frequently employed since it is difficult to find a super-sized US latte smaller than twelve ounces.
 If you want more caffeine, you can increase the number of shots!

-- Flavored Espresso Drinks: These are the same drinks like the ones listed above, but with flavored syrups added in the process somewhere.
+• Flavored Espresso Drinks: These are the same drinks as the ones listed above but with flavored syrups added in the process somewhere.
 For example, Café Mocha is a latte in which the steamed milk has chocolate syrup added to it.

-- Iced Coffee: The ideal or perfect iced coffee is an elusive thing.
-Coffee that has ice cubes added in it results in a cold and water drink.
+• Iced Coffee: The ideal or perfect iced coffee is an elusive thing.
+Coffee with added ice cubes results in a cold and water drink.
 Start with strong coffee – with caffeine content stronger than your average hot brewed drink.
-Go for darker, bolder tasting roasts.
+Go for darker, bolder-tasting roasts.
 Brew it strongly.
-You may brew it twice by pouring the hot coffee onto fresh grinds – just like pouring the coffee back inside the coffeemaker and brewing a second time.
-Add spices like cardamom or sugar before chilling, so they can adequately dissolve.
-You may add ice cubes at this point, but it’s better to let the drink chill in the fridge for some hours / overnight, so the ice doesn’t get melted as quickly.
+You may brew it twice by pouring the hot coffee onto fresh grinds – just like running the coffee back inside the coffeemaker and brewing again.
+Add spices like cardamom or sugar before chilling so they can adequately dissolve.
+You may add ice cubes at this point, but it’s better to let the drink chill in the fridge for some hours / overnight so the ice doesn’t melt as quickly.
 Once the drink is chilled, pour over ice and mix it with either whole milk or half and half, according to taste.

-You can also add your favorite flavors at this point (e.g., chocolate syrup for iced mocha).
-These cold coffee drinks will be sure to fire you up, so be sure to use the energy boost to get the most out of an afternoon workout session.
+You can add your favorite flavors (e.g., chocolate syrup for iced mocha).
+These cold coffee drinks will fire you up, so use the energy boost to get the most out of an afternoon workout session.

 A barista’s work environment and schedule

-Baristas may work in independent coffee shops, as well as those found in book stores, department stores, or other business-related places.
+Baristas may work in independent coffee shops and in book stores, department stores, or other business-related places.

-They are expected to spend most (sometimes all) of their shift on their feet, helping customers, and attending to their needs.
-When there are no customers, they must utilize their time to clean their immediate working place, as well as other areas of the establishment.
+They are expected to spend most (sometimes all) of their shift on their feet, helping customers and attending to their needs.
+When there are no customers, they must utilize their time to clean their immediate working place and other areas of the establishment.

-A large number of coffee shops open up early in the morning and close up in the evening, which equates to 2 full-time shifts.
-Those who require a part-time job, but need to work in the day will find this to be an appealing schedule.
+Many coffee shops open up early in the morning and close in the evening, equating to 2 full-time shifts.
+Those who require a part-time job but must work in the day will find this an appealing schedule.

 They are still usually expected to work during weekends and holidays, though.
-So to add to the answer to the question of what are baristas, they’re professionals who must be dedicated to their job and ready for hard work.
+So, to add to the question of what baristas are, they’re professionals who must be dedicated to their job and ready for hard work.

 A barista’s job description: